SAP/project-portal-for-innersource/README.md

    * (Optional) Check if there are contribution guidelines and add the file name with the key `guidelines` (e.g. `CONTRIBUTING.md`).
 If specified, the *Contribute* button will link directly to the file instead of the repository root.

-   * (Optional) Query GitHub [topics](https://docs.github.com/en/rest/reference/repos#get-all-repository-topics) and the array of topics with the key `topics` for each repo to allow searching projects by topic and displaying them on the detail popup.
+   * (Optional) Query GitHub [topics](https://docs.github.com/en/rest/reference/repos#get-all-repository-topics) and add the array of topics with the key `topics` for each repo to allow searching projects by topic and displaying them on the detail popup.

    * (Optional) Calculate the [Repository Activity Score](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/repository-activity-score.md) to define a meaningful order for the projects.
 Sort entries by score descending.
 Add it with the key `score`